-According to a study by the OQAI, indoor air is on average 5 to 7 times more polluted than outdoor air, even though we spend 80 to 90% of our time indoors, mainly in our workplace.
-This is due to many factors and pollutants that can have an impact on our health.
-To name but one, CO2, which is one of these factors, very present in buildings.
+According to #OQAI study, inside air is 5 to 7 times more polluted than outside air.
+This is particularly alarming as we spend 80% to 90% of our daily time inside, especially at the workplace.
+This highly polluted inside air is due to many factors and pollutants including CO2, which is very present in building.

 Reading time : 10 minutes

 CO2, a greenhouse gas

 CO2 is the fourth most present gas in the Earth’s atmosphere, representing 77% of greenhouse gas¹ (GHG) emissions.
 It is a colorless, odorless and harmless gas in a normal concentration range.

 - The concentration of CO2 emitted by human activities :

 Mainly caused by the use of fossil fuels (oil, gas, coal) and land use change (agriculture and deforestation).
 Moreover, it is produced by the transport sector, industry and housing.
 These emissions increase the concentration of greenhouse gases in the atmosphere, and consequently increase global warming.

 - The concentration of CO2 emitted by human respiration: